RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec: problem formulation}, we formalize the risk minimization problem, describe the system model, present the decentralized ERM formulation, and define the MITM attack model.
-Sec.~\ref{sec: theoretical analysis} introduces the RESIST algorithm, outlines the assumptions on graph connectivity required for its theoretical analysis, and develops preliminary results on consensus guarantees under the MITM attack model with coordinate-wise trimmed mean screening.
-Sec.~\ref{algorithmic convergence preliminaries} provides consensus guarantees for RESIST and establishes preliminary results necessary for subsequent convergence analysis.
-In Sec.~\ref{sconvex_section1}, we present algorithmic convergence guarantees for strongly convex loss functions under a two-time-scale analysis, where one scale corresponds to algorithmic iterations (time-scale \(s\)) and the other to the total number of discrete actions---encompassing both inter-neighbor communications and local model updates---performed within a synchronous, slotted framework (time-scale \(t\)).
+Sec.~\ref{sec: theoretical analysis} introduces the RESIST algorithm, states the graph connectivity assumptions required for analysis, and develops preliminary consensus results under the MITM attack model with coordinate-wise trimmed mean screening.
+Sec.~\ref{algorithmic convergence preliminaries} establishes additional consensus guarantees for RESIST that are used in the subsequent convergence analysis.
+In Sec.~\ref{sconvex_section1}, we present algorithmic convergence guarantees for strongly convex loss functions under a two-time-scale framework, with one scale corresponding to algorithmic iterations (time-scale \(s\)) and the other to the total number of discrete actions---encompassing inter-neighbor communications and local model updates---performed in a synchronous, slotted setting (time-scale \(t\)).
 Sec.~\ref{sec:nonconvex convergence rate} extends the algorithmic convergence analysis to P{\L} and smooth nonconvex loss functions.
-Sec.~\ref{mapping} demonstrates how, within the framework of our paper and analysis, Byzantine attacks can be mapped to MITM attacks in decentralized networks.
+Sec.~\ref{mapping} shows how Byzantine attacks can be mapped to MITM attacks within our analytical framework.
 Sec.~\ref{sec_statisticalrate_1} establishes statistical learning rates for strongly convex, P{\L}, and smooth nonconvex loss functions.
-Numerical results, using real-world datasets, are presented in Sec.~\ref{numerical section} to demonstrate the effectiveness of RESIST.
-Finally, we conclude the paper in Sec.~\ref{conclusion}, with all proofs and supplementary discussions provided in Appendices~\ref{section*vaidya_10} through~\ref{appendixE}.
+Numerical results on real-world datasets are presented in Sec.~\ref{numerical section} to demonstrate the effectiveness of RESIST.
+Finally, Sec.~\ref{conclusion} concludes the paper, with all proofs and supplementary discussions provided in Appendices~\ref{section*vaidya_10}--\ref{appendixE}.